richardhsu/cs244-14-rcp/README.md

 #### Python libraries

-Our graphic scripts require additional python libraries to generate the graphics and run additional simulation.
+Our scripts require additional Python libraries to run additional simulations and to generate the graphics.
 You can install them on Ubuntu as follows:

 ```bash
 sudo apt-get install python-matplotlib python-pip gfortran libblas-dev liblapack-dev g++